serverless-mom/jquery-zine/listOfIllustrations.md

 * Nasturtium flower and leaves (still in that pot)
 * Single Rose Stem and leaves (still in that pot)
 * Tulip flower and leaves (still in that pot)

+8. JQuery witch's body is slumped in a wingback chair, unconscious.
+Floating in the air above her, her Astral Form which looks like her except her hair is floating as if underwater, is locked in combat with another astral form, a demon with 1,000 eyes